ALL Courses

 From viral Instagram images and YouTube channels, to waiting at an airport for the next flight, we barely realize the immense amount of information that surrounds us on a daily basis.
 How do we make

-CMNS 130: Explorations in Communication
+CMNS 130: Communication & Social Change

 How do popular music, cinema, news, and other forms of entertainment media get made?
 What makes an internet meme successful?
 How does “fake news” get generated and disseminated around the world?
 What role do digital